clemsos/writings/_quora/2015-07-19-Is-it-safe-to-travel-to-Greece-If-I-travel-there-do-I-need-to-take-any-precautions.md

 language: en
 title: |
     Is it safe to travel to Greece?
-If I travel there, do I need to take any precautions? - Quora
+If I travel there, do I need to take any precautions?
 ---

 Yes, absolutely safe.
 I am travelling in Greece right now and there is